The Latest | Iran launches its first direct military attack against Israel

 Israeli aviation authorities said they were closing the country’s airspace to all flights as of 12:30 a.m. local time (5:30 p.m.
 EDT).

-The attack late Saturday marked the first time Iran had ever launched a full-scale military assault on Israel, despite decades of enmity dating back to the country’s 1979 Islamic Revolution.
+The attack late Saturday marked the first time Iran had ever launched a direct military assault on Israel, despite decades of enmity dating back to the country’s 1979 Islamic Revolution.

 Iran has a vast arsenal of drones and missiles.
 Tehran’s choice of the Shahed-136 drones both give Israel and its allies hours to shoot down the bomb-carrying drones.
 For the time being, it does not appear Iran has used any of its ballistic missiles in the attack, which would pose a greater risk to Israel.